agude/agude.github.io/_drafts/2021-01-18-data_science_interview_prep_case_study.md

 Here is the prompt:

 > At Twitter, bad actors occasionally use automated accounts, known as "bots",
 > to abuse our platform.
-How would build a system to help detect bot accounts?
+How would you build a system to help detect bot accounts?

 ### Problem